JiachenRen/GomokuZero/README.md

 #  ![alt text](https://github.com/JiachenRen/gomoku-zero-plus/blob/master/Gomoku%20Zero/Resources/Assets.xcassets/AppIcon.appiconset/icon_128x128.png "Zero + App Icon") Zero +
-My fifth attemp at building an unbeatable gomoku AI!

-## Story of Creation
-Zero+ is an OSX application built with Swift 4 that is optimized all the way to the end.
-Based on a depth and time limited minimax algorithm that performs threat space search, Zero+ linearizes the 2D matrix of the board and extrapolates the best defensive and offensive moves that feed into minimax by using an original algorithm that evaluates and hashes linear patterns to achieve significant speedup.
+Zero+ is an OSX application built with Swift 4.
+Based multiple conventional algorithms that performs threat space search, Zero+ linearizes the 2D matrix of the board and extrapolates the best defensive and offensive moves that feed into minimax by using an original algorithm that evaluates and hashes linear patterns to achieve significant speedup.
 First, a 2D map of active coordinates is updated with each increment of depth and changes made to the history stack, and each active coordinate is evaluated for threat potential and sorted into an array to serve as candidates.
 Then, a slightly modified Zobrist transposition table coupled with heuristics evaluation is used at every leaf node to achieve further speedup.
-All modern computers are equipped with multiple cores, and Zero+ uses iterative deepening to bring out its full potential by calculating each depth concurrently on a separate thread with each thread having synchronized access to the shared hash maps.

 ## Algorithms & Data Structures Overview
 - Heuristic Evaluation